djscheuf/journeymans-blog/source/_posts/leftover-maintenance.md

 Will you decide when to do maintenance?
 Or will you let the machine decide?
 This is an excellent arena to [practice effective delegation](/blog/on-effective-delegation/) with your team.

-> P.S.
-My content is moving to a newsletter.
-Sign-up to get these and other insights delivered directly in your inbox!
-See you _Next Iteration_!